ranibasna/Reproducible-research-with-R-/docs/Git.md

 &nbsp;

 * For the reason of this course, we need to construct some directories.
+    1. Using mkdir create the following directories: CsvData, cluster_code, markdown_reports, Results.
-    1. First install the CSV data USA arrest by following the steps
+    2. First install the CSV data USA arrest by following the steps
         - Click the file name in a GitHub repo [here](https://github.com/ranibasna/Reproducible-research-with-R-).
         - Navigate to the CsvData and click Raw to display the file contents.
         - Copy the URL in your browser.